 - The agent potentially doubles their income by representing both the buyer and the seller.

-- The agent again for the opportunity to list the home again when renovations are complete.
+- The agent again for the opportunity to list the home when renovations are complete.
 This presumes the agent was wise enough to engage an attorney to “paper the offer” to hold the buyer accountable to the offer.
-You see if it is not in writing good luck enforcing it.
+You see, if it is not in writing, good luck enforcing it.

 Who potentially is the Bigger Loser?
 The seller.
-We say potentially we do not have all the facts and information on all off-market real estate sales.
+We say potentially because we do not have all the facts and information on all off-market real estate sales.
+Yet we do how that game is played and why Investors seek off-market properties.

 We did represent one client who initially planned to list the home on the Multiple Listing Service.
 After a long-drawn-out eviction process involving a sheriff eviction, they did not want to deal with the massive hoarding situation, trashing out, cleaning up, and asked if we could sell it just as it is.